Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure header `For a Repair or Valuation!` is centered with font `Berkshire Swash`.
-- Under header there should be 2 columns with 2 icons for `Repair` and `Valuation``
+- Under header there should be 2 columns with 2 icons for `Repair` and `Valuation`.
 - Under each icons ensure details of services for each is correct
 - Ensure image is directly underneath and responsive
-- Underneath image ensure `Book an Appointment` header has a flashing orange double chevron pointing to the right of the Service appointment form
+- Underneath image ensure `Book an Appointment` header has a flashing orange double chevron pointing to the right towards the Service Appointment form.
-- ensure Appointment Form includes all correct fields and has a `CONFIRM APPOINTMENT` button with small 'tick 'box' icon.
+- Ensure Appointment Form includes all correct fields and has a `CONFIRM APPOINTMENT` link with a small 'tick' box icon.
-- Ensure `CONFIRM APPOINTMENT` button has white font with orange background and when hovered over changes opacity.
+- Ensure `CONFIRM APPOINTMENT` link has white font with orange background and when hovered over changes opacity.
 - For mobile devices ensure similar tests above are